 Issues such as abuse, high-conflict separations, and unverified paternity can complicate the validity of mother’s rights.
 In cases like these, a mother can file a protective order to grant the mother custody, restrict the father’s visitation privileges, or order to the father to pay child support for up to one year.

 At Westover Law Group, we are dedicated to resolving your family law matters through negotiations.
 But if we find that a favorable outcome cannot be secured, however, we are ready to take your case to court.
-Our Murrieta divorce lawyer will work tirelessly to ensure that your rights are not only understood, but protected as well.
+Our compassionate Murrieta divorce lawyers will work tirelessly to ensure that your rights as a mother are not only understood, but protected as well.

 Contact our firm and schedule a consultation immediately.